mehtadone/PTFeeder/docs/installation.md

 ### Install .NET SDK

-First of all install Dotnet Core by Microsoft.
-[You can get it the SDK from here](https://www.microsoft.com/net/learn/get-started/windows).
+First of all install Dotnet Core by Microsoft version 2.1.4 or higher.
+[You can get it the SDK from here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.4).
 Don't do anything else then Downloading and Installing the SDK from that page.

 ### Download and Unpack PT-Feeder